James Murdoch

+As of September 2024, the whole Murdoch family is involved in a court case in the US in which James, his sister Elisabeth and half-sister Prudence are challenging their father's bid to amend the family trust to ensure that his eldest son, Lachlan, retains control of News Corp and Fox Corp, rather than benefiting all of his six children, as is specified in the "irrevocable" terms of the trust.

-Early life
+Early life and education

-Murdoch was born at Wimbledon Hospital in Wimbledon, London, England.
-He is the fourth child of billionaire media mogul Rupert Murdoch's six children, and the third with Scottish-born journalist and author Anna Murdoch Mann (née Torv).
+James Rupert Jacob Murdoch was born on 13 December 1972 at Wimbledon Hospital in Wimbledon, London, England.
+He is the fourth child of billionaire media mogul Rupert Murdoch's six children, and the third with Scottish-born journalist and author Anna Murdoch Mann (née Torv), the others being Elisabeth and Lachlan.

 As a youngster James was regarded as the brightest of the Murdoch children, but also considered something of a rebel.
 He first came to public notice as a 15-year-old intern at the Sydney Daily Mirror but made headlines in the rival The Sydney Morning Herald after he was photographed asleep on a sofa at a press conference.

-Murdoch attended Horace Mann School in New York City and graduated in 1991.
+Murdoch attended Horace Mann School in New York City.
 He then studied film and history at Harvard University, where he was a member of the Harvard Lampoon.
-He dropped out of university in 1995 without completing his studies.
+He dropped out of university in 1995 without completing his studies to follow the Grateful Dead and set up a hip hop record label.
 With university friends Brian Brater and Jarret Myer, he backed the establishment of Rawkus Records, an independent hip hop record label.
 The company was bought by News Corporation in 1998.